 © 2020 Robert Fairhead

-- It had to include a PHOTOGRAPH
+- Include a PHOTOGRAPH

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.